Skip to main content

 AutoCloseable objects

-Objects that must be closed explicitly (e.g. com.pdftools.pdf.Document, com.pdftools.image.Document, com.pdftools.crypto.providers.Provider, or sub-classes) implement the java.lang.AutoCloseable interface.
-Instead of calling close() directly, it is recommended that you use the “try with resources” statement:
+Objects that must be closed explicitly (for example, com.pdftools.pdf.Document, com.pdftools.image.Document, com.pdftools.crypto.providers.Provider, or subclasses) implement the java.lang.AutoCloseable interface.
+Instead of calling close() directly, use the “try-with-resources” statement:

 try (Document document = ...) {